-Water: Keep moist in growing season, and cut back to every other week in the winter.
-High humidity is essential, so provide plenty of humidity year round.
+Keep the plant moist in growing season, and cut back to watering every other week in the winter.
+High humidity is essential, so provide plenty of humidity year-round.

-Fertilizer: Use liquid fertilizer throughout the growing period or pellets in the spring.
+Use liquid fertilizer throughout the growing period, or pellets in the spring.

 The Ming aralia can be propagated through cuttings.
 Take green-stem cuttings and use a rooting hormone for best success.
 Take the cuttings in spring, when you can provide them with plenty of warmth and moisture.
 Even then, expect a slightly higher failure rate than some easier houseplants.